zac083/Game-Changer-Information/NA Config.md

 - Gold Rates: 25% Removed

-- Ores appear in caves only: Enabled
+- Ores appear in caves only: Disabled

 ### Horses: